stashed/stash/docs/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/appscode/stash)](https://goreportcard.com/report/github.com/appscode/stash)

 # Stash
  Stash by AppsCode is a Kubernetes operator for [restic](https://github.com/restic/restic).
+If you are running production workloads in Kubernetes, you might want to take backup of your disks.
+Traditional tools are too complex to setup and maintain in a dynamic compute environment like Kubernetes. `restic` is a backup program that is fast, efficient and secure with few moving parts.
+Stash is a TPR controller based on `restic` to address these issues.
 Using Stash, you can backup Kubernetes volumes mounted in following types of workloads:
 - Deployment
-- Stateful Set
+- DaemonSet
-- Replica Set
+- ReplicaSet
-- Daemon Set
+- ReplicationController
-- Replication Controller
+- StatefulSet

 ## Features
  - Fast, secure, efficient backup of any kubernetes [volumes](https://kubernetes.io/docs/concepts/storage/volumes/).